-Accommodation Administration Guidelines 4f 4g 4h 4i Speech-to-Text Human Scribe Human Signer Assistive Technology Device (SR/PNP Reference BU) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Speech-to-Text, Human Scribe, Human Signer, or Assistive Technology Device selected.
-Materials: External device provided by the student, if needed.
+Ac ccommodation Administration Guidelines ELA/Literacy Selected Response Options?
+4f 4 ■ Identification for SR/PNP: Student's SR/PNP must have Speech-to-Text, Human Scribe, Human Signer, or Assistive Technology Device selected. ■ Materials: External device provided by the student, if needed.
 If the student uses speech-to-text software, such as Dragon® Naturally Speaking, then a separate computer must be provided; one to run the assessment on TestNav and a second computer to run the software.
-TestNav 8 does not contain embedded speech-to-text software.
-Test Administrator Training: Test Administrators providing the scribe accommodation must review: Mathematics Response Options Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Appendix L: Human Signing Guidelines (signers only).
-4j 4k 4l 4m Speech-to-Text Human Scribe Human Signer Assistive Technology Device (SR/PNP Reference BV) Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screenreader to allow the assistive technology to work.
-Assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial.
+TestNav 8 does not contain embedded speech-to-text software. ■ Test Administrator Training: Test Administrators providing the scribe accommodation must review: ■ Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses. ■ Appendix L: Human Signing Guidelines (signers only).
+4k 4l 4m Human Scribe Human Signer Assistive Technology Device (SR/PNP Reference BY) Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screenreader to allow the assistive technology to work. • Assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial.
 If during the Infrastructure Trial the specific device will not interact with TestNav, a secondary testing device to run the external device software will be needed.
-Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
-Reference the Assistive Technology Guidelines available at the following link in the Technology Guidelines drop-down menu: https://parcc.pearson.com/technology-setup/.
+Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software. • Reference the Assistive Technology Guidelines available at il.mypearsonsupport.com.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
 The student must be familiar with any assistive technology external device used for test administration.
 Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third party device (responses must be transcribed).
 After Testing: • Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.

-18 This accommodation applies to Evidence Based Selected Response, and Technology Enhanced Constructed Response items (not Prose Constructed Response items) on the English language arts/literacy (ELA/L) assessments.
+This accommodation applies to Evidence Based Selected Response, and Technology Enhanced Constructed Response items (not Prose Constructed Response items) on the English language arts/literacy (ELA/L) assessments.